Groundplex requirements: Network

 • The nodes of a Snaplex need to communicate among themselves directly.
 If an HTTP proxy is already used for communication with the control plane and external applications, the Snaplex nodes must not use that proxy for communications with other nodes.
 To prevent Snaplex nodes from using an HTTP proxy, set the nonProxyHosts configuration appropriately.

 • Communication between the customer-managed Groundplex and the SnapLogic-managed S3 bucket is over HTTPS with TLS enforced by default.
 The AWS-provided S3 URL also uses an HTTPS connection with TLS enforced by default.
-If direct access from the Groundplex to the SnapLogic AWS S3 bucket is blocked, then the communication is routed through the SnapLogic Control Plane using a connection with TLS 1.2.
+If direct access from the Groundplex to the SnapLogic AWS S3 bucket is blocked, then the communication is routed through the SnapLogic control plane using a connection with TLS 1.2.

-Snap Ports
+Snap ports

 In the SnapLogic Platform, the Snaps communicate with the applications.
 The protocols and ports required for application communication are mostly determined by the endpoint applications themselves, and not by SnapLogic.